 Seeing as the uses for a UAE VPN are incredibly varied, the best VPN for Dubai and beyond should be able to do it all.
 For users looking to access VoIP services and avoid network restrictions, obfuscated servers that mask VPN usage will be essential.
 This is because if you're detected using a VPN, you still won't get access to the apps or sites you want.

 At the top of our list is ExpressVPN.
-Widely regarded as the best UAE VPN for Dubai and the rest of the country, its stealthy servers, great speeds and excellent support mean it's a reliable way of accessing restricted content in the UAE and Dubai.
+Widely regarded as the best UAE VPN for Dubai and the rest of the country, its stealthy servers, great speeds and excellent support mean it's a reliable way of accessing restricted content.
 However, there are a number of other options, so scroll on to find out which UAE VPN is best for you.

 1. ExpressVPN – the best VPN for UAE and Dubai